santoshxshrestha/cweb/README.md

 - More string functions (strcpy, strcat)
 - More math functions (ceil, floor, exp, log)
 - rand() function
-- More printf format specifiers (%x, %o)
+- More printf format specifiers (%x, %o, %p)

 ## Limitations Summary

-⚠️ **This is an educational interpreter, not a full C compiler.** It now supports:
+⚠️ **This is an educational interpreter with simulated features.** It now supports:
 - Basic to intermediate C programming constructs
+- **Simulated pointers** - Realistic pointer behavior without actual memory access
 - Arrays, control flow, and operators
 - Many standard library functions
 - Educational algorithm implementations

+**How Pointers Work**: Pointers are simulated using a fake memory system.
+Each variable gets a simulated "address" (like `0x1000`), and pointer operations (`&`, `*`) work on this simulated memory.
+This provides a realistic learning experience without actual memory manipulation!

-**Still Missing:** Pointers, structs, user-defined functions, dynamic memory, file I/O, and advanced C features.
+**Still Missing:** Multi-level pointers, structs, user-defined functions, true dynamic memory (malloc/free), file I/O, and advanced C features.

-**Use Case**: Learning C syntax, implementing algorithms, and understanding control flow.
-For full C programming, use a real compiler like GCC or Clang.
+**Use Case**: Learning C syntax, understanding pointers conceptually, implementing algorithms, and understanding control flow.
+For full C programming with real memory access, use a real compiler like GCC or Clang.

 ## Building for Production